-Groundwater samples should be collected from monitoring wells identified in the monitoring plan, and surface water samples should be collected at predetermined locations identified in the plan.
+Groundwater samples should be collected from each monitoring well and surface water samples should be collected at predetermined locations.
 Field duplicates, field blanks, equipment rinsate blanks, reagent blanks, if necessary, and trip blanks should be obtained for quality assurance during water sampling activities.
-The samples should be handled as described in Sections I.B.6. and I.B.9. of this Appendix (F).
+The samples should be handled as described in Section I.B.2.j of this Appendix (E).